 - All students go on field trips throughout the year, to help broaden their educational experience.

-- Individual God-given talents are developed as students participate in two music and drama programs each year.
+- Individual God-given talents are developed as the elementary students participate in two music and drama programs each year.

-- Harvest Hills Christian School is a member of the American Association of Christian Schools, a nationally recognized accredited organization.
+- Harvest Hills Christian School is a member of the American Association of Christian Schools.

 Harvest Hills Christian school is obviously not a public school, but neither is it a private school.
 It is a Christian school, operated as a ministry of Harvest Hills Baptist Church—although its students do not have to be members of our church.
 Because we are a Christian school: